 There are several types of art therapy available today.
 It doesn’t matter which type of art therapy you try so long as you’re trying something new.

 Drama therapy uses the role of an actor to facilitate the process of separating ourselves from the obscuring viewpoint of being too close to our situation.
 It encourages participants to view life from various roles, try new behaviors, and develop communication skills.
 The intimate setting of sharing the acting experience with others in a group also works to solidify social bonds between those in recovery.

 Painting and Drawing

 Chances are, if you have ever visited an art gallery, you have encountered a painting or two that looks like your toddler could have produced it.
-Rather than viewing that as an insult, that is actually one of the beautiful aspects of art.
-Art creations depend on the artist being able to tap into something on the inside and to get that feeling or impression out on paper.
-Painting and drawing are a very popular form of art therapy, as there is no wrong way to put feelings onto a canvas.
+Rather than viewing that as an insult, that is one of the beautiful aspects of art.
+Art creations depend on the artist being able to tap into something inside and get that feeling or impression out on paper.
+Painting and drawing are very popular forms of art therapy, as there is no wrong way to put feelings onto a canvas.

 Collages are a form of art therapy that can be accomplished by even the most artistically timid.
 Rather than creating a work of inner expression from scratch, participants are instructed to locate visual and tactile objects already existing in the world and compile them into space that communicates meaning to the individual.
 The options for what this collage space can mean for the creator are endless.